 - Columbia Sans and Columbia Sans Display (2016, Jean-Baptiste Levée).
 Initially intended as a sans version of Times New Roman, Levée's explorations take him far afield through his flirtation with reverse stress and his back-rotated small o.
 He writes: Columbia is an unorthodox blend of multiple historical models.
 It excavates the so-called Elzevir style, an example of permeability between French and Dutch flavours.
 The type's restrained nature eschews caricature, giving paragraphs a clean texture while retaining the classical touch expected from late Renaissance typefaces.
 Initially commissioned by science magazine Sciences & Avenir, Columbia strikes a balance between rigorous topics and an approachable, informal tone.

 - ARC (2016).
 A custom multiline typeface for the City of Paris (L'Arc de l'Innovation).

 - Spectral (2017).
-A book face by Jean-Baptiste Levée related to Mrs. Eaves, and freely available at Google Fonts.
+A 7-style sharp-edged book face by Jean-Baptiste Levée related to Mrs. Eaves, and freely available at Google Fonts.
 Levée describes the influence of the French Elzevir on Spectral.
 The type experts opine that the spacing is too loose.

 - Alpine (2017).
 A custom sans family for the new Alpine Vision automobile.